Bartenderr/lottery_forecast/README.md

 # lotto_prediction
-This is an ML project to forecast Nigerian Based Lottery.
+This is an ML project to forecast Lottery winning  numbers.
 This is for educational purposes